Should You Transition From COTA to OTR? The Pros and Cons of Making The Leap

 + Greater Autonomy and Independence

-As an OTR, you are in control of your patient’s plan of care, treatment planning, discharge planning, etc. As a COTA, you are following the OTR’s treatment plan and may not have a lot of options based on the OTR’s goals for the patient.
+As an OTR, you are in control of your patient’s plan of care, treatment planning, discharge planning, etc. As a COTA, you are following the OTR’s treatment plan and may not have a lot of creative treatment options based on the OTR’s goals for the patient.

 + You Will Be Furthering Your Education

 This one may seem like a given, but many COTAs that have made the transition to OTR stated they felt like they really expanded their knowledge of OT by going through the Master’s program.
 If you’re passionate about healthcare and helping patient’s through therapy, you may find that your enthusiasm for the field is what motivates you to pursue the OTR degree.